abassanini/https---github.com-abassanini-tech-test-infra-solved/README.md

 - See you! 👋🏻

 ## Caveats
-- No `ssh-agent` was needed because the private key `rsa` does not have a passphrase and to avoid the exposing the private key in the git repository, it was encrypted using `ansible-vault`
+- No `ssh-agent` was needed because the private key `rsa` does not have a passphrase and to avoid exposing the private key in the git repository, it was encrypted using `ansible-vault`
 - It would be better to use `docker-compose` to control the deployment of the containers as a unit, but it's currently broken with ansible.
 A `docker-compose.yml` file is provided for a future use
 - For testing purposes it may be better to use a `qcow2` disk in the VM.
 It allows disk snapshots and reverts
 ```sh